arjun-1/BEASTvntr/README.md

 cp release/add-on ~/.beast/2.4/BEASTvntr
 ```
 ## Example
-These instructions will show how to infer phylogeny for VNTR data of a set of taxa provided in a paper of [Comas](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0007815)
+These instructions will show how to infer phylogeny for VNTR data of a set of taxa provided in a [paper](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0007815) by Comas.
 ### Setting up the XML file
 First download [comas2009_VNTR.csv](examples/csv/comas2009_VNTR.csv) which contains the repeats in CSV format.
 Start Beauti.
-In the Beauti window, click **File > Import Alignment** and select *comas_VNTR.csv*.
+In the Beauti window, click **File > Import Alignment** and select *comas2009_VNTR.csv*.
 In the window that appears, we can either select repeats or nucleotides to import.
 Select *Repeats* and click **OK**.

 After selecting repeats, we must specify the minimum and maximum repeat which will bound our state space.
 For *Minimum repeat* specify **1** and for *Maximum repeat* specify **15**, and click **OK**.